Representative Deborah Ruggiero

 Representative Ruggiero has championed legislation assisting the agricultural and seafood communities, improving home care patient rights, expanding renewable energy opportunities and supporting economic development at Rhode Island’s ports.
 She co-chaired the Joint Port Facilities Study Commission, which developed several recommendations to help the state’s economy.

 As chairperson of the Small Business Renewable Energy Commission, she helped enact several comprehensive renewable energy laws to help reduce dependency on fossil fuels.
 She has been a leader in sponsoring numerous renewable energy laws, including several encouraging distributed generation, that promote good economic and environmental policy.
 She sponsored the legislation creating the Renewable Energy Growth Program, as well as subsequent bills extending and expanding the successful program to spur development of small-scale renewable energy projects.
+In 2019, she sponsored a new law to encourage Rhode Island businesses to adopt stronger environmental standards on sustainability.

 In 2014, she co-chaired the task force that studied the nexus of mental health laws and gun rights following the 2012 Newtown, Conn., school shooting and sponsored the resulting law requiring Rhode Island to submit more data to the national database used to screen gun purchases.